 Plan Feature Highlights Investing Contributions You can invest your account in any fund offered under the Plan.
-You can change the investment direction of future before tax and after- tax contributions and Company matching contributions.
+You can change the investment direction of future before tax and after-tax contributions and Company matching contributions.
 You may transfer/reallocate all or portions of your existing account balance in shares, percentages or dollars to any of the funds offered by the Plan.
-See "Investing Your Account Balance" on page 37 for more details.
+See "Investing Your Account Balance" on page 36 for more details.
 When Benefits are Paid You can withdraw money from your vested account while you are working by taking one of the seven types of in-service withdrawals allowed by the Plan as well as a financial hardship withdrawal.
-When you leave the Company: you are entitled to your vested account balance your account must be distributed if the vested account value is \$1,000 or less, otherwise if your vested account value is more than \$1,000, your account can remain in the Plan until the April 1 st of the year following the calendar year in which you attained age 72 (if you were born after June 30, 1949) or age $70\frac{1}{2}$ (if you were born before July 1, 1949) See "When a Benefit Is Paid" on page 93 for details.
-Contact For more information, contact the: Information MMA 401(k) Savings & Investment Plan Marsh McLennan HR SERVICES Phone: +1 866 374 2662 document to "Marsh & McLennan Companies" means Marsh & McLennan and its subsidiaries and affiliates other than Marsh & McLennan Agency LLC. and its
+When you leave the Company: you are entitled to your vested account balance your account must be distributed if the vested account value is \$1,000 or less, otherwise if your vested account value is more than \$1,000, your account can remain in the Plan until the April 1st of the year following the calendar year in which you attained age 72 (if you were born after June 30, 1949) or age 701⁄2 (if you were born before July 1, 1949) See "When a Benefit Is Paid" on page 92 for details.
+Contact Information For more information, contact the: MMA 401(k) Savings & Investment Plan Marsh McLennan HR SERVICES Phone: +1 866 374 2662

-Reference in this document to "Marsh & McLennan Companies" means Marsh & McLennan Companies, Inc. and its subsidiaries and affiliates other than Marsh & McLennan Agency LLC. and its subsidiaries and affiliates.
+- Reference in this document to "Marsh & McLennan Companies" means Marsh & McLennan Companies, Inc. and its subsidiaries and affiliates other than Marsh & McLennan Agency LLC. and its subsidiaries and affiliates.
 Reference to "MMA" means Marsh & McLennan Agency LLC. and its subsidiaries and affiliates.
 Reference to "Company" means MMA.
-References to Marsh & McLennan Companies mean Marsh McLennan.

-\\ Please note that in this document references are made to catch-up and Roth catch-up contributions.
+References to Marsh & McLennan Companies mean Marsh McLennan. - Please note that in this document references are made to catch-up and Roth catch-up contributions.
 Catch-up contributions are deducted from your pay on a before-tax basis.
 Roth catch-up contributions are deducted from your pay on an after-tax basis.